HananMurrar/ToDoListWeb/README.md

 ### To do list web
-The to-do list is a web application built with Spring Boot that allows users to create, read, update, delete (CRUD) tasks from a web page
+The to-do list is a web application built with Spring Boot that allows users to create, read, update, delete tasks

+It includes a simple frontend with HTML, CSS, JS, and a backend built with Spring Boot, Spring data JPA, and H2 database

 #### Steps:
 ##### 1. Go to Spring initializr: